lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

 ## Data is nothing.
 Information is key

-Quite recently, we have introduced [blazer](https://github.com/ankane/blazer) at work.
-It is a tiny little tool and I wanted to add it to our toolkit for a long time.
-The reaction from other departments' folk was incredible.
+Quite recently, we have introduced [blazer](https://github.com/ankane/blazer) at work,  a little tool I wanted to add it to our toolkit for a long time.
+The reaction from other departments' folk was great.
-Everyone was very happy about the tool.
-This gave me quite some food for thoughts.
+Everyone was happy about the tool.
+This gave me some food for thoughts.
 I started asking myself what it is the real difference between a product development team providing data for the rest of the company and everyone being able to ask questions on their own.
 My assumption is that